June 05, 2020

 In its decision granting AIG’s summary judgment motion, the court heavily relied on the doctrine of laches, in agreement with Weil’s arguments that A.I.G.
 Agency unreasonably delayed bringing its claims.
 Notably, the court held that AIG met its “‘heavy burden’ for invoking the doctrine,” because, among other things, A.I.G.
 Agency had constructive and actual notice of AIG’s use of the mark for more than 30 years before bringing the suit – “well more than enough to trigger laches in a trademark suit” – and AIG actively used, marketed, and renewed registrations for the mark for many years leading up to the filing of the lawsuit, and even sent A.I.G.
 Agency a cease and desist letter in 1995 regarding its use of the mark.
 The court also considered, but disregarded, plaintiff’s arguments that the progressive encroachment doctrine and AIG’s purported abandonment of the mark during the 2008 financial crisis weighed against laches.

 Putting an exclamation point on its findings, the court noted that, “in addition to decades of widespread use of the Mark and multiple federal registrations—which Defendant might have invoked to defend its rights to the Mark in 1995—Defendant can now also point to 22 additional years of acquiescence on the part of Plaintiff as further evidence of its right to use the Mark.”

-The cross-disciplinary Weil team was led by Patent Litigation partner Brian Ferguson and Complex Commercial Litigation partner Jessica Falk, and included Patent Litigation associate Steve Bosco, Technology & IP Transactions associate Olivia Greer, and Complex Commercial Litigation associate Steven Evans.
+The cross-disciplinary Weil team was led by Patent Litigation partner Brian Ferguson and Complex Commercial Litigation partner Jessica Falk, and included Patent Litigation associate Steve Bosco, Technology & IP Transactions/Privacy associate Olivia Greer, and Complex Commercial Litigation associate Steven Evans.